twigglits/ScrillyScripts/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```

-#### For removing bloatware do:
+#### 1.)
+For removing bloatware do:

 First, be sure to open Powershell with `Administrator` privileges,
 Then run the following command:
 ```
 cd ~\<Location to where you downloaded the folder>\SillyScripts
 ```
-Then run the run_me.sp1 script with the following command:
+Then execute the script with the following command:
 ```
 .\debloat.ps1
 ```
-Please NOTE that `git` is mandatory for this script and must be installed to allow for full execution of the script
+Please NOTE that `git` is also installed in the execution of this script, it is a prerequisite for debloating the Windows 10

+#### 2.)
+For removing bloatware do:

-#### For installing commonly used apps:
+#### 3.)
+For installing commonly used apps:

 You can `add` or `remove` desired apps to be installed by opening [apps_list.ps1](apps_list.ps1) with a text editor
 and add the line `choco install <your-desired-package-here> -y`

-You can open and modify the file [apps_list.ps1](apps_list.ps1) and add more lines of apps that get installed:
+You can open and modify the file [apps_list.ps1](apps_list.ps1) and add/remove which apps get installed

 Currently the script is set to install the following apps in unattended mode: